mondradiko/mondradiko/.github/pull_request_template.md

 Hello!
 Thank you for opening a pull request.
-Before we can merge your changes, we need to make sure that your changes:
+Before we can merge your changes, we need to make sure that your pull request:

-- [] Remove any to-dos that your PR solves
+- [] Removes solved to-dos
-- [] Update in-repo documentation
+- [] Updates in-repo documentation
-- [] Add to-dos for potential future PRs
+- [] Adds to-dos for future PRs
-- [] Add your name to CONTRIBUTORS.md if it's your first time contributing
-- [] Pass automated checks (build CI, unit tests, style check)
-- [] Get approved in code review